Amrit Kaur: Member of the Constituent Assembly

-Following India's independence from the colonial rule in August 1947, Kaur was elected from the United Provinces to the Indian Constituent Assembly, the government body that was assigned to design the Constitution of India.
+Following India's independence from the colonial rule in August 1947, Kaur was elected from the United Provinces to the Constituent Assembly of India, the government body that was assigned to design the Constitution of India.
 She was also a member of Sub-Committee on Fundamental Rights and Sub-Committee on Minorities.
 As a member of the Constituent Assembly, she supported a proposal for a Uniform Civil Code in India.
 She also advocated for universal franchise, opposed affirmative action for women, and debated the language concerning the protection of religious rights.